Michele Tafoya: ABC Sports and ESPN

-Tafoya joined ESPN and ABC Sports in January 2000, working as a sideline reporter for ABC Sports' Monday Night Football during the 2004 NFL season and the 2005 NFL season before the program shifted to ESPN; she worked the sideline for ESPN Monday Night Football beginning in 2006.
+Tafoya joined ABC Sports and ESPN in January 2000, working as a sideline reporter for ABC Sports' Monday Night Football during the 2004 NFL season and the 2005 NFL season before the program shifted to ESPN; she worked the sideline for ESPN Monday Night Football beginning in 2006.
 Tafoya was a co-host for the Mike Tirico Show on ESPN radio.
 She helped ABC in its coverage of Super Bowl XL in Detroit as a sideline reporter with Suzy Kolber.

 She was loaned to NBC Sports for the 2000 Sydney Olympics as a Reporter for Rhythmic Gymnastics and as the play-by-play woman for softball.

 On October 10, 2003, Tafoya poured beer over two fans beneath her luxury box at the Metrodome during a University of Minnesota versus University of Michigan game.
 Tafoya admitted to losing her composure and said she was embarrassed over the incident.
 She also issued a public apology.

 Tafoya formerly worked at NBA games on ABC and ESPN.
 On October 21, 2008, she announced she would be resigning from her duties as head NBA sideline reporter.

 Tafoya's other previous roles included a stint as the men's and women's NCAA basketball play-by-play and studio host and as a college football and basketball sideline reporter.
 She also has served as a substitute host on Pardon the Interruption and as a panelist on The Sports Reporters II.
 Her other ESPN assignments have included calling WNBA games as well as hosting skiing telecasts and working on ESPN's college basketball selection shows as a reporter.
 She also was a correspondent for SportsCenter and Outside the Lines.

 In 2006, the Davie-Brown Index ranked Tafoya among the most likable TV sports personalities, including Biggest Trend-Setter.
 At the end of the 2010-2011 NFL season, she left ESPN for NBC Sports.